iEv3rTon/StarlightGlimmer-brasil/README.md

 This bot is forked from Fawfulcopter's original [Starlight Glimmer](https://github.com/DiamondIceNS/StarlightGlimmer).

-Currently supports [Pixelcanvas.io](https://pixelcanvas.io/).
-Newer features may not be supported for other pixel sites, but I'll be working to make them work in the near future.
+Currently supports [Pixelcanvas.io](https://pixelcanvas.io), [Pixelzone](https://pixelzone.io) and [Pxlsspace.io](https://pxlsspace.io).
+Newer features may not be supported for sites other than pixelcanvas, but I'll be working to make them function in the near future.

 **Invite:** `https://discordapp.com/oauth2/authorize?client_id=589606792926068736&permissions=35840&scope=bot`